 But once he went through the process, he discovered that he needed a bank account in the US to have an Ecuadorian PayPal account.
 So much for that idea.

 The easiest way to get money out is by taking it with you.
-There's a $1,000 limit unless you report it, but no one ever checks if you're carrying it on you, at least not in our experience.
+There's a $1,000 limit unless you report it and pay the 5% exit tax on anything over the $1,000.
+However, no one ever checks if you're carrying it on you, at least not in our experience.
 So you could take more (but no more than $10,000).
+If you're caught, though, you'll likely be fined, and required to pay the tax.

 Ecuador can't print its own money since it uses the USD as its currency.
 Any money taken out of the country shrinks the economy.
 So the government wants its cut to make up (slightly) for that shrunken economy.
-Even if the money you're taking out was money you brought in.
+Even if the money you're taking out was money you brought in, you still have to pay for the privilege.

 The option least likely to work is Ecuadorian credit cards and debit cards.
 We don't know of anyone who has successfully used their Banco Pichincha international debit card outside of the country, even though it's part of the Visa Electron network.